Mon Jun 22nd, 2009 at 11:58:26 AM EST

 DB 120 003 opens the 150th Anniversary of Railways in Germany parade in 1985.
 Photo from Klaus D. Holzborn's Bahn-Internet-Magazin 9

 Both the prototypes and the series units (from 1987) proved to be a heavy learning exercise.
 The new technology and higher power caused a lot of unexpected problems (like fatigue breaks from new types of stresses) that had to be sorted out.

-However, just when they finally got the working technology, the German rail industry was caught out cold: the expected giant order for a proper universal locomotive (the still more powerful projected class 121) just never came.
-For, in the meantime, a spectre started haunting Europe: the spectre of neoliberalism.
+However, just when they finally got the technology working, the German rail industry was caught out cold: the expected giant order for a proper universal locomotive (the still more powerful projected class 121) just never came.
+For, in the meantime, a spectre started haunting Europe: the spectre of neo-liberalism.

 In the simplest configuration, an electric locomotive's gear creates a rigid connection between motor and wheelset (with cogwheels).
 Thus the motor's mass rests at least partially on the wheelset, adding to the unsprung mass – the mass interacting with the rail directly.

 However, a locomotive's stress impact on the rails (and, in reaction, the strain on the cogwheels) is roughly proportional to both speed and unsprung mass.
 Meaning, if you don't want to replace track behind (and cogwheels inside) higher speed locos every few years, you somehow have to reduce the unsprung mass.

 The way to go was to "remove" the motor from the unsprung mass, by making the motor-wheelset connection elastic.
 The various solutions all involve a hollow shaft around the wheelset's axle (with the elastic element between that and the axle or the wheel face).